 Tools you will need:

-Here is the video which walks you through your first book fold.
+This video walks you through your first book fold.
 Once you have the basics you can then move on to more detailed patterns as the principle is the same.

 If you have any questions after watching the video, let me know in the comments!